greatlord/SolrClient/README.md

   - calling on solr url http://localhost:8393/solr/corename/sql

 ## Ado.net support ?
+Ado are not included in the release.
+Left todo is the datareader before it can be release

 Some basic support exists for zookeeper with solr.
 Solr SQL interface are only activated if you got zookeeper setup ado.net for solr http/https sql interface will check with normal post